NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Horn of Rust.md

 **Frequency** once per hour

-**Effect** You blow on the horn to unleash a swirling aura of jagged, rusty metal shards that orbit you in a 5-foot emanation for 1 minute.
+**Effect** You blow on the horn to unleash a swirling aura of jagged, rusty metal shards that orbit you in a @Template\[emanation|distance:5\] for 1 minute.
 The shards grant you a +1 item bonus to AC.
 Creatures and objects that begin their turn in this area take 6d6 slashing damage from the shards (DC 19 Reflex check save).
 A creature damaged by this aura is exposed to a potent form of tetanus that has a level equal to the Horn of Rust's level and has a DC 19 Fortitude save.
 Worshippers of Xar-Azmak are immune to this effect.

 **Tetanus** An infection introduced through open wounds, tetanus can produce stiffness, muscle spasms strong enough to break bones, and ultimately death.